-- English-speaking guide;
+- English-speaking guide (from 3 to 5 pax);

 - English speaking tour leader (from 6 pax);

 - Visits and excursions as scheduled;

 - All transfers by Toyota Hiace 16-seater minibus or similar (max.
 8 clients/bus) and Toyota Land Cruiser 7-seater 4x4 (max.
 4 clients/car) including driver, fuel and tolls;

 - Full board except dinners in Cairo;

-- 11 overnight stays as mentioned in the itinerary (9 in hotels, 2 in fixed tented camp with services);
+- 11 overnight stays as mentioned in the itinerary (10 in hotels, 1 in fixed tented camp with services);

 - Field equipment (except sleeping bag) for nights in the desert.